freddygv/consul-getting-started/README.md

 ### Instructions
 #### Setup
-Start minikube with 4GB to 8GB of memory:
+Start minikube with 4GB to 8GB of memory.

 `minikube start --memory 8192`

-Initialize helm on the minikube cluster:
+Initialize helm on the minikube cluster.

 `helm init`

-Clone `consul-helm` to the current directory and checkout the latest release tag:
+Clone `consul-helm` to the current directory and checkout the latest release tag.

 `make deps`

+Open the Kubernetes dashboard.

+`minikube dashboard`

-Install the `consul-helm` chart with the config in `helm-consul-values.yaml`:
+Install the `consul-helm` chart with the config in `helm-consul-values.yaml`.
+Note that if you see the error: `Error: could not find a ready tiller pod`, helm has not finished initializing.

 `helm install -f helm-consul-values.yaml --name hedgehog ./consul-helm`

-Open the Kubernetes dashboard:

-`minikube dashboard`

 Configure coredns so that DNS requests with the `.consul` suffix are resolved by Consul.